Information for applicants and quick questions

 I am currently undertaking a PhD research project which is funded by an industry/university scholarship.
 Am I eligible to apply for a 2021 Science Award?

 If you are seeking funds to complete a research project you are already undertaking as part of your PhD project, then you are not eligible.
 However, if you wish to undertake an additional project that will complement and build on your existing research then you are eligible.
-You should indicate in your application that your Science Awards project is additional to your current PhD research program.
+You should indicate in your application that your Science Awards project is additional to your current PhD research project.

 Does my proposed project need to utilise the whole budget of $22,000 (inc GST)?